Yancy456/LVLM-Hall-OOD/README.md

-# **Rethinking Hallucination Detection in Large Vision-Language Models From An Out-of-Distribution Perspective**
+## **Rethinking Hallucination Detection in Large Vision-Language Models From An Out-of-Distribution Perspective**

 This repository contains the source code for the paper *Rethinking Hallucination Detection in Large Vision-Language Models From An Out-of-Distribution Perspective*.

-## Getting Started

 ### Installation
 ```bash